WeblateOrg/weblate/docs/admin/backup.rst

 ------------

 The Celery tasks queue might contain some info, but is usually not needed for a backup.
-At most you will lose updates that have not yet ben processed to translation memory.
+At most you will lose updates that have not yet been processed to translation memory.
 It is recommended to perform the fulltext or repository updates upon restoring anyhow, so there is no problem in losing these.